direktspeed/awesome/README.md

 - use new Function return to implement import export

-source and target should always be stream all other can be modules that return functions or streams.
+source and target should always be stream all other can be modules that return functions or streams. in case of http returning a html stream to the renderer is fine else return a js stream if you need more control.